futurice/language_detection_in_spark/README.md

 fastText [1] was chosen because it has shown excellent performance in text classification [2] and in language detection [3].
 However, it is not trivial to run fastText in pySpark, thus, we wrote this guide.

 ## Requirements
 To run the provided example, you need to have Apache Spark running either locally, e.g. on your laptop, or in cloud e.g. in AWS EMR.
-You can install spark with pySpark simply by writing
+You can install Apache Spark with pySpark simply by writing

 ```
 pip3 install pyspark